julietkelson/julietkelson.github.io/_posts/2020-05-11-COVID-Music.md

 <br/>

 *This is the seventh in a series of posts [From Quarantine](https://julietkelson.github.io/covid/).
 Most posts from quarantine are prompted by Aisling Quigley's Data Storytelling class at Macalester College.
-This is one of those posts.*
+This is not one of those posts.*